-- 1. Start Command Mode with the 'Hot Key'. - The keyboard LEDs Caps Lock and Scroll Lock will flash when Command Mode is active. - 2.
-Enter the index number of the new CPU from the list of favorites and confirm with <Enter>.
+- 1. Start Command Mode with the 'Hot Key'. - The keyboard LEDs Caps Lock and Scroll Lock will flash while Command Mode is active. - Enter the index number of the new CPU from the list of favorites and confirm with <Enter>.
 Command Mode is closed and the console is connected to the new CPU with complete control.

-Example: Switch video, keyboard and mouse to favorite CPU 7 (default hot key) < left Shift>, <1e, <5>, <Enter>
+Example: Switch video, keyboard and mouse to number 7 in the favorite CPU list (default hot key) <left Shift>, <left Shift>, <7>, <Enter>